Large Dutch Bank |Our Journey Towards Agility at Scale

 Leadership Challenges & Organizational Design

-The approach we took was two-fold.
+The approach to redesigning the tribe was two-fold.
 First, the leadership worked on aligning their goals.
 What challenges need to be addressed?
 Second, what organizational design is needed to deal with the challenges.

 Some of the main challenges were: